Central Interior Rural Division of Family Practice

 Williams Lake First Nation Tŝilhqot’in National Government Ulkatcho First Nation

-From the areas diverse recreation activities, natural beauty, welcoming communities, amenities, and affordability that define our region, we have a lot to offer.
+From the diverse recreation activities, natural beauty, welcoming communities, amenities, and affordability that define the Central Interior Rural region, we have a lot to offer.
 Scroll below to learn more about living in the communities of 100 Mile House and Williams Lake, and find out why it's just better here!
-For relocation support, please contact the Cariboo Healthcare Landing Program.

-100 Mile House is a district situated in the South Cariboo region of BC, Canada.
-Comprising several small unincorporated communities surrounding 100 Mile House, the South Cariboo has a population of approximately 15,000.
-Positioned an hour south of Williams Lake, the largest urban centre in the Cariboo-Chilcotin region, it lies approximately 460 kilometers (286 miles) northeast of Vancouver.
+100 Mile House is a small, friendly community of 2,000 residents situated in the South Cariboo region of BC, Canada.
+The South Cariboo, a large rural area consisting of several small unincorporated communities surrounding 100 Mile House, has an approximate population of 15,000.
+Serving as the main service area for the region, 100 Mile House is located approximately 460 kilometers (286 miles) northeast of Vancouver and one hour south of Williams Lake, the largest urban centre in the Central Interior Rural region.

 Community Profile: